google-site-verification: google596e44881695a74e.html

 Do I need to get these checked

 Basically Yes .
-Testing fixed appliances completes the circle of electrical testing for a rented property.
+Testing fixed appliances completes the circle of electrical equipment testing for a rented property.

 Can as a landlord letting agent just ignore this and stick to portable appliances